Reclaim a Lost Animal

 The Richmond Wildlife Center does not provide intake of companion animal canine (dog) or feline (cat) pets.
 Please contact your local animal shelter, humane society or cat/dog rescue organization to locate your pet.

 If your pet is not readily identifiable by band, tag, tattoo or microchip, your pet will be held five days as required by law.
 If your pet is identifiable, it can be held for a maximum of ten days, to allow for additional reclaiming time for the pet owner.
-Our voice mail system is monitored after hours for owners working to reclaim their animal.
 The Richmond Wildlife Center will make every effort to contact you regarding your animal.
 Reclaim fees apply in each situation and must be paid prior to reclaiming your animal.
 Unclaimed animals become the property of Animal Services of Richmond, doing business as The Richmond Wildlife Center and will be either adopted or placed in a suitable captive environment based on current state laws after the legal hold period of five days has been reached, or ten days for identifiable animals.

 Richmond Wildlife Center volunteer staff members will work to locate owners.
 We search all local and national databases, forums, and ads for missing pet information.
 We call all phone numbers listed on any available identification upon the animal.
 We research band information to locate an owner.
 We scan all animals for a microchip.
 If a microchip is found we call the registration company for any available contact information and call all phone numbers provided from the registration company.
 We contact all government animal shelters within the Greater Richmond area for potential lost reports and to file a found report.